FAQ

 Farmers are encouraged to commit to the programme for at least 5 years by paying them out a loyalty reward at the end of the term, with automatic 1 year renewal thereafter.
 However, programme membership can be unsubscribed at any time, but the farmers risks losing potential carbon revenue.

 A combination of soil testing, soil organic carbon modelling and other GHG data quantification methods will be used to calculate the credit volumes.
 The quality of these calculations is ensured by many initiatives such as 3rd party verification and validation of activities and data, checking for additionality and deducting uncertainty calculations.
 Various local agriculture service providers are also actively involved in some stages of this process.
-CNG, an appointed independent auditor SCS Global and the VERRA standards body ensure that all parameters are calculated and included correctly in the equations used ensuring that the carbon potential is not overestimated.
+Anthesis SA, an appointed independent auditor SCS Global and the VERRA standards body ensure that all parameters are calculated and included correctly in the equations used ensuring that the carbon potential is not overestimated.
 All this is done to ensure that farmers in the programme have a valuable and reliable product that they can count on yearly.